armasat/Proxy-EP-Website/README.md

 # EP Landing Page
 Landing page for social posts, with embedded password prompt, and page forwarding to main content

-# More
+# Note
-There are other features to this site that are very interesting but I would let you explore to find out, specifically the /assets & /scripts directories to see how the site operates
+This repo is missing the /assets & /scripts directories